 Wireless access points must require industry-standard, strong encryption to connect (such as WPA2), or use a captive portal or some other strong mechanism to keep casual users near the access point from using it to get full access to the UC Berkeley network.
 WEP or MAC address restrictions do not meet this requirement.

 All network-based authentication must be encrypted in transit using industry-standard, strong encryption mechanisms.
-Unencrypted services such as HTTP, Telnet, FTP, SNMP, POP, and IMAP must be replaced by their encrypted equivalents if authentication or confidentiality are required.
+Unencrypted services such as HTTP, Telnet, FTP, SNMP, POP, and IMAP must be replaced by their encrypted equivalents if authentication, confidentiality, or integrity are required.

 Authentication helps keep unauthorized people from using computers, electronic devices, IT services, and applications.
 It also provides a way to audit access to electronic systems and services.